jubins/Spellchecker/README.md

 Spellchecker
 ===
-A client has asked us to write a custom API to help them determine if a word is spelled according to their corporate standards.
-If not, the API should return some suggestions.
+Spellchecker is a custom API that helps determine if a word is spelled correctly.
+If not, the API returns some autocomplete suggestions of similar words.
+Built using Python Flask and Trie data structure.

 ### Project Setup
 #### Dependencies